 - Demographic data isn’t available for all campaigns, but it can tell you how different demographics are reacting to your campaigns.
 With geographic reporting, you’ll be able to sort by country, state, etc. to see where you should be focusing your funds.
-All of these reporting tools can be used to fine-tune your campaign.
+Your campaign can use all of these reporting tools can be used.

 Site Links and Ad Extensions

 Perhaps the easiest way to increase your click-through-rate is site links and ad extensions.
 With site links, you have the ability to add in additional calls-to-action within your ad copy at NO EXTRA COST.
-Extensions show when they’re predicted to improve your performance and your ad’s position and your Ad Rank is high enough for extensions to show.
+Your performance improves when extensions are predicted.
+Your ad’s position and your Ad Rank is high enough for extensions to show.